 How do you know if you’re not getting enough zinc?

-The most reliable way to know whether you are consuming enough zinc is to have a blood test, such as the InsideTracker Ultimate Plan.
-InsideTracker’s blood analysis will show exactly what your levels of zinc are and whether they are optimal for you.
-You may also notice some signs of zinc deficiency, such as decreased appetite, low energy, and reduced endurance.
+You may notice some signs of zinc deficiency, such as decreased appetite, low energy, and reduced endurance.
 Other symptoms include white spots, bands, and lines on finger nails; hair loss; skin rashes; acne; diarrhea; poor eyesight; and impaired taste, smell and memory.

 Athletes may be at greater risk for zinc deficiency because you lose zinc when you sweat.
 Wrestlers, gymnasts, and other athletes who eat less to control their weight may fail to consume enough zinc.
 Vegetarian and vegan athletes have a greater risk of zinc deficiency since many zinc-rich foods are animal products.
 Also, because zinc from non-animal foods is harder for your body to absorb, vegetarians may require as much as 50 percent more zinc than meat-eaters.
 Vegans and vegetarians typically eat high levels of legumes and whole grains, which contain antioxidant compounds called phytates that work to bind zinc and inhibit its absorption.
 Finally, endurance athletes who follow a high carbohydrate diet that is low in proteins and fats may be at increased risk for zinc deficiency.